eigenhombre/dreambook/README.md

 Tested on Mac.
 Probably works on Linux.

-Resulting EPUB book tested in Calibre, on Apple Books (Mac, iPad, iPhone), and occasionally on a Kindle and a Kobo device.
+The resulting EPUB output for my journal has been tested in Calibre, on Apple Books (Mac, iPad, iPhone), and occasionally on a Kindle and a Kobo device.

 ## Format